peopledoc/django-formidable/docs/source/dev.rst

     $ tox

-This will run all the test suite, for all the versions of Django, using all the Python interpreters supported.
+This will run all the test suite, combining

+* all versions of Django supported,
+* all the Python interpreters supported,
+* all versions of Django REST Framework supported,
+* on SQLite Databases + Postgresql Databases

 Targeting a specific environment is done using:

 .. code:: shell

-    $ tox -e django111-py27
+    $ tox -e django22-py38-drf310-sqlite

 If you want to target a specific test, simply add its namespace after a double-dash ``--``.

-For example, the following will run ``test_fields`` test module using Django 1.11 and Python 2.7:
+For example, the following will run ``test_fields`` test module using Django 2.2, Python 3.8 using a SQLite database:

 .. code:: shell

-    $ tox -e django111-py27 -- tests.test_fields
+    $ tox -e django22-py38-drf310-sqlite -- tests.test_fields

 And the following will run the same test class for all the supported environments: